robcarver17/skipperman/docs/volunteer_rota_help.md

 ***
 ***

-PS Skipperman doesn't currently check to see if someone is qualified to do this job.
+PS Skipperman won't check to see if someone is qualified to do this job when you allocate them to a role, but if you click on [warnings](#warnings) you can see if there are any apparently unqualified people.

 Note by convention a lake or river 'helm' is just someone who has the relevant PB2 certificate so there can be more than one helm on a boat.

 ## Allocating a group